HarshitMadhup/ChatApp/README.md

-# SecureChat
+# SecureChat🔐
 => A real-time chat application for mobile devices which provides a secure chatting experience among users with the help of fast and secure **AES-256 symmetric encryption** algorithm.

+=> It also uses SHA-256 for mataining integrity.

-=> It uses FireBase API for authentication and FireStore DB.
+=> It uses FireBase API🔥 for authentication and FireStore DB.

-=> Made with flutter.
+=> Made with flutter❤.

 ## Screenshot